-Eduardo C. Alfonso, M.D., the Chairman of the Department of Ophthalmology of the University of Miami Miller School of Medicine, director of the Bascom Palmer Eye Institute and holder of the Kathleen and Stanley J. Glaser Chair in Ophthalmology, is known for his clinical expertise and research in eye diseases, corneal surgery and ocular microbiology.
+Eduardo C. Alfonso, M.D., is director of the Bascom Palmer Eye Institute, chairman of the Department of Ophthalmology, and holder of the Kathleen and Stanley J. Glaser Chair at the University of Miami Miller School of Medicine.
+Physician, surgeon, professor, researcher, and administrator, he is known for his clinical and research expertise in eye diseases, corneal surgery, ocular microbiology, and administrative skills in healthcare.

-Born in Cuba, Dr. Alfonso grew up in Puerto Rico before moving to the U.S. to attend college.
-He received a Bachelor of Science degree (Summa Cum Laude, Phi Beta Kappa) from Yale College and medical degree from Yale University School of Medicine.
-He first joined Bascom Palmer in 1981 as an ophthalmology resident.
-Following his three-year residency, he completed fellowships at Harvard Medical School: a corneal and external disease fellowship at the Massachusetts Eye and Ear Infirmary ; ophthalmic pathology at the David G. Cogan Eye Pathology Laboratory ; and a research fellowship at the Howe Laboratory at the Massachusetts Eye and Ear Infirmary at Harvard University School of Medicine.
-A board-certified ophthalmologist, he joined the Bascom Palmer faculty in 1986 as assistant professor and became professor of ophthalmology and the Edward W.D.
-Norton Professor in Ophthalmology in 1998.
+Born in Cuba, Dr. Alfonso grew up in Puerto Rico.
+He received a bachelor degree (Summa Cum Laude, Phi Beta Kappa) and medical degree from Yale University.
+He completed his residency in ophthalmology at the Bascom Palmer Eye Institute.
+This was followed by fellowships in clinical and surgical cornea at the Massachusetts Eye and Ear Infirmary, in ophthalmic pathology at the David G. Cogan Eye Pathology Laboratory, and research at the Howe Laboratory, all of Harvard University.
+Dr. Alfonso joined the Bascom Palmer Eye Institute University of Miami faculty in 1986 as assistant professor and became a tenured professor and Edward W.D.
+Norton Distinguished Chair in 1998.